vedants254/agent/README.md

 While the current company discovery uses Apollo API and DuckDuckGo, Google Places API would offer significantly higher precision and data relevance, especially for local or niche business discovery.

-However, since Google Places API is a paid service, it hasn’t been used in this build.
-You are encouraged to replace or augment Apollo with Google Places for production-grade use.
+However, since Google Places API is a paid service, I wasn't able to completely explore its working.
+Google Places API would give much better results from small to large businesses.

 Also, Instead of local run using Ollama, to make inference faster, Groq API coudl be used with a better,faster model.